Shkyrockett/engine/Documents/InteractionMethods.md

-﻿# Uniform Interaction Methods Specification
+﻿# Interaction Methods Specification

+There are various methods of interacting with shapes and the types of information you would want to get back from the shape, and for what purpose.

 ## Primitive Structures